usmanyunusov/webpack-webmanifest-loader/README.md

-# Webpack WebManifest Plugin
+# webpack-webmanifest-loader

-Minimalistic webpack plugin to generate webmanifest file (and process icons URLs).
+Minimalistic webpack loader to generate webmanifest file (and process icons URLs).

 - Compatible with webpack 5 only (5.1+ required).
 - Zero dependency